getnexar/Nexar-Visual-Localization/README.md

 ![triplets](images/triplets.png)

 Accurate vehicle localization is a crucial step towards building effective Vehicle-to-Vehicle networks and automotive applications.
-Here, we publish our dataset for training visual localization model, based on real world data.
+Here, we publish our diverse dataset for training and benchmarking visual localization models, based on large-scale real world data.

 _Created by Nexar &reg;_